Follow these three best practices to ensure a successful SD-WAN implementation and maximize long-term success.

 Being thorough and practical while balancing business demands will ensure you keep your project on track and keep a cool head about it.

 Getting it right in the early stages of SD-WAN deployment is essential to maximizing return on investment (ROI) and minimizing risk.
-For many enterprise organizations, a hybrid network—often comprised of MPLS-based circuits and highly available and cost-effective broadband—is a viable solution that balances existing capital investment and current and future business demands.
+For many enterprise organizations, a hybrid network—often comprising MPLS-based circuits and highly available and cost-effective broadband—is a viable solution that balances existing capital investment and current and future business demands.

 Deployment plans and timelines will look different for each organization, with existing vendor contracts and digital transformation strategies guiding when a new SD-WAN site will be turned on.
 Large enterprises and organizations with high sensitivity to critical application performance often start with an SD-WAN proof of concept (PoC) on up to 10 sites to observe, adjust and optimize traffic performance before scaling up.

 Want to see some successful SD-WAN implementations?
-Check out these customer stories in key industries including healthcare, financial services and retail.
+Check out these customer stories in key industries, including healthcare, financial services and retail.